Moneybags (game show): Final

 The contestant is presented with a category, and two bags come down the conveyor, separated by a short delay.
 Each bag is marked with an answer, only one of which is correct.
 Choosing the correct answer awards money, while an incorrect answer at any time ends the game and sends them home with nothing.

 Four categories are played in this manner, with each correct answer awarding an increasing percentage of the contestant's bank (10% in series 1 or 5% in series 2, 20%, 50%, 100%).
 On any category after the first, they may choose to let both bags pass, ending the round and keeping all money won to that point.

-Contestants leave the show after appearing on five consecutive episodes or reaching the final once, whichever occurs first.
+Contestants remain eligible to play until appearing on five consecutive episodes or reaching the final once, whichever occurs first.

 Reception

 Joel Golby of The Guardian wrote "Craig Charles is the perfect quizshow host.
 Moneybags is the perfect quiz".
 He considered Charles to be a better host than Gary Lineker on Sitting on a Fortune and the show to have better questions than the Ian Wright-hosted Moneyball, two new ITV game shows.